 While the percentage of public health degrees conferred to Black students has increased in recent years, degrees alone are not the answer.
 Before the COVID-19 pandemic, state and local health agencies experienced substantial budget cuts, a reduction in the workforce, and a lack of national prioritization.
 When the pandemic began, the existing shortfalls of the public health workforce collided with undeniable discrepancies in access, resources, and outcomes.
 Now, we are in dire need of a structurally competent and sensitive public health infrastructure that represents and understands the historically and systemically excluded communities.

 To create and sustain an active Black public health workforce, we need to:

-Prioritize and fund community-based participatory research led by Black public health
+- Prioritize and fund community-based participatory research led by Black public health professionals; and

 As we live through multiple pandemics and epidemics of COVID-19, gun violence, suicide, and racism, we cannot wait for future Black public health professionals to find the field and hope for the current workforce to battle through.
 We must actively cultivate and create safe and equitable spaces across all public health disciplines.
 I hope if we get this right, we will be able to create a positive experience for Black public health professionals and start to see a more representative workforce.

 Jasmine Leonard, MPH, is a public health professional focused on promoting health equity as a Health Equity Enterprise Manager for CareFirst BlueCross BlueShield.
 She brings thought-provoking educational seminars to thousands of healthcare industry professionals to build knowledge on the historical impacts of slavery, institutional discrimination, and medical mistreatment based on race.